 Turing-HSBC-ONS Economic Data Science Award 2018 for “What are Words Worth?
 The predictive content of big data news sentiment indicators for real-time assessments of the vulnerability to UK’s economic growth”.
 Joint with Craig Thamotheram, and with international collaborator Leifa Thorsrud.
 Grant details.

 Innovate UK open competition March 2018 grant for “The Money Cloud: Democratising FX Expertise” joint with Craig Thamotheram and international collaborator Simon van Norden.
 The Money Cloud Consortium comprises The Money Cloud, the Coefficiency Lab and the University of Warwick.
 Grant details.

 Details of earlier research papers and ongoing research.

-Current graduate students (at Warwick): Anastasia Allayioti, Yunyi Zhang, Jingwen Shi and Francesco Saverio Gaudio.
+Recent graduate students (at Warwick): Anastasia Allayioti, Yunyi Zhang, Jingwen Shi and Francesco Saverio Gaudio.

 My current research interests: empirical macro, time series econometrics with macro and financial variables, and some data science.

 My current affiliations: Warwick University, CAMA (ANU), NIESR, EABCN and the Artificial Intelligence Innovation Network (AIIN).

 Previous academic affiliations include: Cambridge University (Christ’s College) and Melbourne University.
 I have previously visited Claremont McKenna College and UBC.
 Spells as a central banker include: RBNZ, Norges Bank and the Bank of England.

 I currently consult for fintechs The Money Cloud and Coefficiency Lab.
 Previous consulting experience with ACCC, Citadel Group, Rio Tinto, Norges Bank and RBNZ.